syncfusion-content/asp.netwebforms-docs/aspnet/Chart/Performance.md

 ## Lazy Loading

-Lazy loading feature provides an effective way for selecting a smaller range from a large collection.
+Lazy loading feature provides an effective way for loading data on demand by scrolling and viewing a smaller range of data from a larger collection.

 {% highlight javascript %}